ctc-oss/fapolicy-analyzer/README.md

 <details>

-  <summary>Using Fedora Copr</summary>
+  <summary>From Fedora Copr</summary>

+The Copr repository contains the latest development builds and release builds prior to publishing to the Fedora repositories.

-Follow this method to install EPEL 8 and prerelease packages.
+Follow this method to install a prerelease package.

 ### Add Copr repository